keyframesfound/comms-relay/README.md

 1. Open your browser and navigate to the project URL.
 2. Use the navigation bar to switch between tabs.
 3. For video streams, click the **Full Screen** button to enlarge the view.
+4. Use the **Py Cameras** tab to access Python-based camera feeds.

 ## Setup

 - Ensure your Raspberry Pi is connected to the network.
-- The server must be running to serve the routes:
+- The server must be running to serve the following routes:
-  - `/video_feed` for the video streams.
+  - `/video_feed` for standard camera streams.
+  - `/video_feed_py` for Python camera streams.
   - `/` with appropriate query parameters for different tabs.

 ## Project Structure